 Once PSUs are earned, they vest and become payable at the end of an additional vesting period.
 The PSUs awarded in January 2017, 2018 and 2019 are each subject to a two-year performance period (2017 and 2018), (2018 and 2019) and (2019 and 2020), respectively, with a one-year additional vesting requirement, resulting in a total vesting period of three years from the grant date.
 Performance achievement over the two-year performance period is measured by averaging the level of achievement attained during each year of the applicable performance period.
-PSUs are earned as follows: 50% of the target number of PSUs will be earned at threshold performance, 100% of the target number of PSUs will be earned at target performance, and up to 200% of the target number of PSUs will be earned at maximum performance.
+PSUs are earned as follows: 50% of the target number of PSUs will be earned at threshold performance, 100% of the target number of PSUs will be earned at target performance.
 No award is earned if performance falls below the threshold level.
 Following the end of the applicable performance period, the vesting of earned PSUs is subject to an additional one-year service condition.
-The PSUs granted in 2017 were deemed to be achieved at 126.75% of target based upon the average of our performance in 2017 at 116.0% and 2018 at 137.5% and the PSUs granted in 2018 were deemed to be achieved at 110.0% of target based upon the average of our performance in 2018 at 137.5% and 2019 at 82.5%.
+The PSUs granted in 2017 were deemed to be achieved at 126.75% of target based upon the average of our performance in 2018 at 137.5% and 2019 at 82.5%.